 For patients with hypertension and renal impairment, the recommended initial dose is 1.25 mg ramipril capsules once daily.
 Dosage may be titrated upward until blood pressure is controlled or to a maximum total daily dose of 5 mg.

 For patients with heart failure and renal impairment, the recommended initial dose is 1.25 mg ramipril capsules once daily.
 The dose may be increased to 1.25 mg twice daily, and up to a maximum dose of 2.5 mg twice daily depending on clinical response and tolerability.

 Volume Depletion or Renal Artery Stenosis

-Blood pressure decreases associated with any dose of Ramipril depend, in part, on the presence or absence of volume depletion (e.g., past and current diuretic use) or the presence or absence of renal artery stenosis.
+Blood pressure decreases associated with any dose of ramipril capsules depend, in part, on the presence or absence of volume depletion (e.g., past and current diuretic use) or the presence or absence of renal artery stenosis.
 If such circumstances are suspected to be present, initiate dosing at 1.25 mg once daily.
 Adjust dosage according to blood pressure response.

-Ramipril is contraindicated in patients who are hypersensitive to this product or any other ACE inhibitor (e.g., a patient who has experienced angioedema during therapy with any other ACE inhibitor).
+Ramipril capsules are contraindicated in patients who are hypersensitive to this product or any other ACE inhibitor (e.g., a patient who has experienced angioedema during therapy with any other ACE inhibitor).

 5.1 Anaphylactoid and Possibly Related Reactions

-Presumably because drugs that act directly on the renin-angiotensin-aldosterone system (e.g., ACE inhibitors) affect the metabolism of eicosanoids and polypeptides, including endogenous bradykinin, patients receiving these drugs (including Ramipril) may be subject to a variety of adverse reactions, some of them serious.
+Presumably because drugs that act directly on the renin-angiotensin-aldosterone system (e.g., ACE inhibitors) affect the metabolism of eicosanoids and polypeptides, including endogenous bradykinin, patients receiving these drugs (including ramipril) may be subject to a variety of adverse reactions, some of them serious.